 First, the art for the gorgeous new covers in this series are from original canvas abstract oil paintings by “borojoint,” who resells his paintings at Can Stock Photo.
 When I came across his art, I knew it was perfect for my books.
 His paintings really capture the spirit of the Wild Mountain tales and, while telling of place, are abstract enough to mirror the ephemeral quality of life written about in these stories.
 I bought unlimited print licenses of three of his paintings to use for covers in the series.

 What’s different in this version of Back to the Garden?
 While the story is essentially the same, I had to revise certain passages to support further tales coming.
 For example, Wild Mountain is in Idaho and is where Back to the Garden starts and ends.
-But in To the Waters and the Wild (part 2), and in The Stolen Child (part 3), the mountain folks travel more.
+But in To the Waters and the Wild (part 2; note: now defunct), and in The Stolen Child (now part 2), the mountain folks travel more.
 Without giving away too much, the concept of their lifelong home on Wild Mountain in Idaho travels with them.
 I had not conceived of this idea originally.
 Maybe it was in some faraway place in my mind, however, since Part I of Back to the Garden, which was always titled–and still is–“Wild Mountain,” has this quote by Dōgen Zenji:

 The blue mountains are constantly walking.